brentryanjohnson/fda-covid-faq-scraper/README.md

 The scraper outputs a CSV file with the questions and answers in separate columns.

+## Dependencies
+- python
+- pandas
+- requests
+- beautiful soup (bs4)
+- time
+- unicodedata

+## Enhancements needed
-Note: Relative links have not yet been converted to absolute links in the output CSV.
+Relative links have not yet been converted to absolute links in the output CSV.
 The relative links will be broken until the script converts them to absolute links.